briemadu/inc-bidirectional/README.md

 MADUREIRA, Brielen & SCHLANGEN, David.
 Incremental Processing in the Age of Non-Incremental Encoders: An Empirical Assessment of Bidirectional Models for Incremental NLU.
 Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing.

 Check the pdf in this repository.

+# Warnings
+- [May 5, 2022] The Edit Overhead metric with delay is being incorrectly computed in the code.
+We will update a correction soon.
+- [Aug 26, 2022] It has been fixed in the code.
+The numbers change minimally.
+A revision will come soon, but the conclusions remain unchanged.
+- Known bug: the model's weight initialization seems to be overwriting the pretrained GloVe embeddings.

 ### What is this repository for? ###